 Bring a water bottle.
-Our family swears by a specific kind that contains a purification unit inside—water fountain nastiness can be purified while we travel and then at our final destination.
+Our family swears by water bottles that contains a purification unit inside—fountain water can be purified while we travel and then at our final destination.
 Since we’re all strong & raw milk-fed with no fear of getting sick from each other, we usually only bring 1 or 2 for us all to share in order to cut down on what we are carrying.

 Crackers, tortillas, or veggie wraps.
 In a pre-vacation pinch (who has time for baking homemade?) we go for organic crackers.
 These will be your bread, the carrier of all good things.
 Sure, you can bring bread but it’s easily squished and takes more space.

 Almond butter packets.
-These look like oversized ketchup packets and are available in the peanut butter section of most grocery stores; you might score and find them in the occasional mid-Airport food store (I saw them in Minneapolis at their cool mini-grocery store thing).
+These look like oversized ketchup packets and are available in the peanut butter section of most grocery stores; you might score and find them in the occasional airport food store.
+Get almond butter packets here.

 Single serve tuna.
-I usually skip on the tuna because of the problem of ethical harvesting (source), and some of the brands that do the single-serve are questionable; but it is a great suggestion nonetheless.
-Tuna is best eaten in the airport while waiting for the next flight, not when you are elbow-to-elbow with a complete stranger.
-Great on those crackers, though!
+I usually skip on the tuna because of the problem of ethical harvesting, and some of the brands that do the single-serve are questionable; but if you’re able to get your hands on a high quality tuna, it’s good travel food.
+Note: Tuna is best eaten in the airport while waiting for the next flight, not when you are elbow-to-elbow with a complete stranger.
+Get travel-friendly wild tuna pouches here.

 Sliced Cheese.
 Do yourself a serious favor and slice your own cheese ahead of time.
-Do you know how much they rip you off when you buy pre-sliced cheese?
-Remember that this should be eaten within the first 2-4 hours since it isn’t refrigerated.
-Cheese sticks aren’t a bad way to go, either, and are sometimes found in the airport drink/food kiosks.
-They will overcharge you though!
+Remember that this should be eaten within your first 2 – 4 hours of travel since it isn’t refrigerated.
+Also—consider cheese sticks.

 Homemade trail mix.
 Not difficult at all once you’ve tackled those homemade apple chips.